Airports, stations provide captive market for retailers

 The Chinese and Russians are the world's biggest spenders overseas, according to duty free tax refund firm Global Blue, but other nations are also catching the travel shopping bug, with strong growth from Thailand, the Gulf states and Nigeria.

-WH Smith says over 240 million global travelers are exposed to its brand every year in airports alone, helping compensate for falling sales at home.
+WH Smith says over 240 million global travellers are exposed to its brand every year in airports alone, helping compensate for falling sales at home.

 Louis de Bourgoing, WH Smith international director, notes that airport rental rates are high, at more than 40 percent of sales, but margins are better.